Saltwater Fishing Rods

 I recommend picking up the rods and giving them a shake so you can feel this action and see where the rod flexes.
 (Thanks for this explanation and reminder of the difference in Action and Power go to one of our readers, Jerry P. We really do pay attention to the feedback of our readers!)

 More Thoughts on Selection

 For example, the Medium Action listing for line weight is usually 10-20 lb.
-These types of salwater fishing rods will work well catching reds, trout, and flounder.
-Get into the open ocean or beachfront, however, and you might find yourself over matched if you try to wrestle a 20 pound bull red, jack crevalle, kingfish, or tripletail.
+These types of saltwater fishing rods will work well catching reds, trout, and flounder.
+Get into the open ocean or beachfront, however, and you might find yourself over-matched if you try to wrestle a 20-pound bull red, jack crevalle, kingfish, or tripletail.
 Now I'm not saying it won't be fun to try, but you might just break your rod – and have a great story!